Ficat/EasyBle/README.md

 # EasyBle
   EasyBle is a framework used for android BLE, this framework makes android Ble operation simpler and supports basic BLE operations, besides, it also support batch writing data and multi connection
+>The version 1.0.x is no longer maintained , please use or update to the newest version(2.0.x)

 [中文文档](https://github.com/Ficat/EasyBle/blob/master/README_CN.md)